publications

 Rulebooks are an important tool for a fair data economy and data sharing in general.
 To get the most out of a rulebook-building process and its eventual implementation and use, it is important to understand the larger context of rulebooks.

 A fair data economy proposes pursuing two goals at once: putting individuals in control of their data and maximising the use of data.
-A fair data economy can serve the interests of individuals, existing service providers and data re-users alike, based on data portability and consent.
+A fair data economy can serve the interests of individuals, existing (value adding) service providers and data re-users alike, based on data portability and consent.
 The societal benefits of permission-driven data sharing include economic growth, individual empowerment, and broad societal benefits.
-(A roadmap for a fair data eoconomy, Sitra)
+(A roadmap for a fair data economy, Sitra)

 Data sharing requires a certain number of rules – who can and should do what, with which data, and so on.
 Bilateral data sharing is relatively straightforward compared to multilateral or networked data sharing and its rules are commonly set out in a contract between the two parties which governs the terms of sharing.
 When a larger number of parties decide to share data between themselves, a more complex form of governance is appropriate.